rzdong/Electron_netEase_cloud/README.md

 # Electron_haochang
-this is a demo for cloud music of neteasy
+this is a demo for party of haochang <br />
-:wink:
+:blush:
 # download
 git clone ssh or https
 # install